Can Foam Rolling Make Shoulder Impingement Worse? | 321 STRONG Answers

 The 3-zone texture on the [321 STRONG Foam Massage Roller](/products/foam-massage-roller) gives you targeted pressure on the chest and upper-back tissue without the blunt, indiscriminate force that a smooth roller applies across the shoulder region.
 That specificity matters when you need to release the pecs and lats without aggravating the joint itself.

 321 STRONG recommends treating any post-rolling shoulder ache lasting more than 30 minutes as a red flag.
 That kind of lingering pain means the joint was the target, not the surrounding muscles.
 A well-targeted session on the thoracic spine or chest may feel tender during the roll, but that discomfort should clear within a few minutes of finishing.
-Lingering pain, increased clicking, or reduced range of motion after rolling are clear signals to reassess your technique and check just where the roller is making contact.
+Lingering pain, increased clicking, or reduced range of motion after rolling are clear signals to reassess your technique and check precisely where the roller is making contact.

 A quick reference for safe and aggravating foam rolling moves for shoulder impingement: